Bognabon/Endoscope_Viewer/README.md

 ## Windows note
 - On Windows, PyUSB may need access to `libusb-1.0.dll`.
 Download/install a matching 64-bit libusb build if using 64-bit Python, and either place it somewhere on your PATH or edit `LIBUSB_PATH` in the script.
 - You may also need to use Zadig to bind the camera interface to WinUSB/libusb.
+- On Windows, if PyUSB reports "No backend available", set `LIBUSB_PATH` to the path of a local `libusb-1.0.dll`.

 ## Disclaimer
 Experimental, no warranty, use at your own risk.